cvs-health/testaro/README.md

 In this case, Testaro runs the `motion` test with the specified parameters.

-###### Validation

-For each of the non-package tests defined in Testaro, a validating script and some files tested by it are also provided.
-They are in the `validation` directory.
-A module that you can use to execute those scripts is also there, named `validator.js`.

-For example, to execute the `focOp.json` validation script, you can enter `node validation/validator focOp`.
-The `validator.js` module outputs the report to the console.

 ##### Scoring

 An example of a **scoring** command is: